 Display notches are all the rage this year, and Google isn’t one to get left behind.
 Android Pie adds official support for screen cutouts for those hardware makers that decide it’s the only way to move forward with device designs.
 It makes sense since Android Pie adds native support for cutouts.
 Sure, notched Android phones are already widely available from various makers, but by baking in support natively, it ought to make for a more consistent UI experience – particularly for notifications.

-Our Android developers have evolved immensely to offer a wide range of mobile services.
+Our Android App developers have evolved immensely to offer a wide range of mobile services.
 As the fastest growing mobile app development, we have a strong presence in developing the most futuristic and immersive frameworks.
 Connect with Appstudio if you want to develop an app or any project concerning Android, ios, & iot platforms.